supremedao/Leverage-Simulation-PP/README.md

 ## Visualization

-This project is licensed under the MIT License.
+This project is licensed under the GNU v3 License.
 See the `LICENSE.md` file for details.